http://fromacompost.tumblr.com/

 PO’L: The epithets don’t really appear in the Kalevala, not in the way I use them.
 There is a lot of repetition in the original, including descriptively and rhythmically.
 For instance, Rune 10 opens, “Vaka vahna Väinämöinen,” which means something like “old and steadfast Väinämöinen.”
 As you note, I use longer epithets, especially for the Sampo (almost every time I invoke the work, I include the sequence of epithets, beginning with its “intricately interlocking lid,” and so forth), but also with Louhi, who is often “the gap-toothed hag of Sariola” or “the north,” and then, as you note, certain tonal repetitions, such as the dreariness of the north, or the ancient weariness of Väinämöinen.
 It might sound a little trite, but I regard these epithets and the manner of their repetition, like seasoning in cooking.
 You’re layering in the flavor, increasing the depth.

 Even after reading his poetry for over twenty-five years, I remain in awe of what John Taggart can do in his poems, especially the way he uses repetition as technique, as subject, and as theme.
 He has created an essentially unique body of work, advancing the creative ethos of Black Mountain but doing it in an utterly individual way.
 Though I’ve learned immensely from his work and advice over the years, I wasn’t responding to or thinking about this work directly in the composition of The Sampo.
-Since I’ve been working closely with Joe Donahue’s work from an editorial standpoint for the past few years, I can’t disallow that some of his moves have exerted force on my own moves.
-But I wasn’t thinking conscientiously of what he does in the “Terra Lucida” sequence either.

 Instead, as I wrote, I imagined: What if I were listening to this poem aloud?
 When this name or this place is invoked, what would I like to hear about it in order to remind me what it is?
 I pushed forward with that in mind.